usnistgov/ndn-dpdk/container/fib/README.md

 * Erase an entry.
 * Relocate entries during NDT update (see [NdtUpdater](../ndt/ndtupdater/)).

-`Fib` type internally maintains a tree of FIB entry names for computing *MD* used in 2-stage LPM algorithm and for determining affected entries during NDT update.
+FIB uses [fibtree](./fibtree/) package to maintain a tree of FIB entry names for computing *MD* used in 2-stage LPM algorithm and for determining affected entries during NDT update.

 ## C code